Minimax estimation for Varying Coefficient Model via Laguerre Series: Analysis of Real Data

 \subsection{Residual Analysis}

-Figure 3 visualizes the errors and how they vary based on the variable, age.
-There is no evidence to suggest for the Generalized Laguerre, Local Linear Kernel methods, or the linear regression, that errors aren't normally distributed.
-Figure 4 shows a Normal Probability plot that indicates it is approximately Gaussian.
+Figure \ref{SSandLMResiduals} and \ref{LaguerreandLKResidualanalysis} visualize the errors and how they vary based on the variable, age.
+There is no evidence to suggest for the Generalized Laguerre, Local Linear Kernel, Smoothing Spline Methods or the linear regression, that errors aren't normally distributed.
+In addition, the Age versus Residuals plots for Local Linear estimator, the Laguerre estimator and the Smoothing Spline estimator show that VCM consideration is an adequate choice for this data set.
+Figure \ref{qqplotsforall} shows a Normal Probability plot that indicates it is approximately Gaussian.
 Only near the tails, there is heavy variance from the normal line.
-Therefore, the Normal Probability plots and behavior of the other residual plots indicate that the errors aren't dependent on $t$ or dependent on $\hat{y}$ in any of the methods/models chosen to analyze.
+Therefore, the Normal Probability plots and behavior of the other residual plots indicate that the errors aren't dependent on age or dependent on $\hat{y}$ in any of the methods/models chosen to analyze.